-Submit any month in which a violation occurs.
-Also submit it as the transmittal letter for each monitoring report.
+Submit for any month in which a violation or exceedance occurs.
+Also submit as the transmittal letter for each monitoring report.

-Table G-2.
-Semi-annual Reporting Schedule (Tier 3)
+The second semi-annual monitoring results may be incorporated into the Annual Report instead of submitted as standalone Semi-annual Report.

+An abbreviated Annual Report format is provided for Tier 1 Dischargers.